Brexit: So what does this mean for UK entrepreneurial businesses?

 Post Brexit, a business in the UK can still file a patent application to the EPO for whatever European foreign market it is seeking patent protection in.
 Patents granted by the EPO would then still have to be validated at the country level, a step that would not have been necessary under the proposed unitary system.

 The much debated unitary patent was to be granted by the European Patent Office and would have been valid in 26 countries, with a centralised court of enforcement known as the Unified Patent Court (UPC).
 It was intended to cut down on the cost, administration and red-tape of filing and enforcing a patent across many European jurisdictions.
 Under the unitary system, those seeking patent protection in multiple markets would be able to file a single application to the EPO, and if granted, see it have immediate effect across all relevant states and pay a single renewal fee.

-A: Brexit will have no impact on existing and future patent applications filed through the EPO.
+A: Brexit will have no impact on existing and future non-unitary patent applications filed through the EPO.
 These will continue to designate the UK and, once granted, be capable of validation with the UK IPO, for as long as the UK remains a member of the EPC.
 There is not now, and never has been, any suggestion that the UK would consider withdrawing from the European patent system.

-Key data issues for businesses to give consideration to as a result of Brexit will include a review of all data ownership and uses, for example to establish:
+It will therefore be vital for businesses to assess what safeguards may be required to be implemented in order to ensure free flow of personal data between the EU and the UK.
+Other key data issues for businesses to give consideration to as a result of Brexit will include a review of all data ownership and uses, for example to establish:

 - what customer and third party data is held and in which locations;

 - where is such data transferred to and from;